On the adiabatic invariance of the action of a trapped wave: Introduction

-In the paper, we consider a solid discrete-continuum mechanical system, where a strongly localized oscillation mode is possible.
-The system is a taut string on the Winkler foundation equipped with a discrete mass--spring sub-system.
-The existence of trapped mode for the simplest particular case of such a system was demonstrated in \cite{Abramyan1994,kaplunov1995simple,Glushkov2011a}.
-Due to the existence of the trapped mode, a localized non-vanishing oscillation \cite{kaplunov1986torsional} is the leading-order term of the solution for the corresponding non-stationary problem; we call this the localization of non-stationary waves.
-The corresponding non-stationary solution for such a system with multiple slowly time-varying parameters is obtained in our previous paper \cite{Gavrilov2024nody} by a modification of the space-time ray method \cite{Babich2009,Babich2002,Babich2025,Hinch2002}.
-The initial conditions are satisfied by matching this solution with the solution obtained by the method of stationary phase applied to the corresponding zeroth-order equations.
+In the paper, we consider a solid discrete-continuous mechanical system, where a strongly localized oscillation mode is possible.
+The system is a taut string on the Winkler foundation coupled to a discrete mass--spring sub-system.
+The existence of a trapped mode for the simplest particular case of such a system was demonstrated in \cite{Abramyan1994,kaplunov1995simple,Glushkov2011a}.
+Due to the existence of the trapped mode, a localized non-vanishing oscillation \cite{kaplunov1986torsional} is the leading-order term of the solution for the corresponding non-stationary problem.
+We refer to this phenomenon as the localization of non-stationary waves \cite{Shishkina2023jsv}.
+The corresponding non-stationary solution for such a system with multiple slowly time-varying parameters is obtained in our previous paper \cite{Gavrilov2024nody} by an asymptotic approach which is quite similar to the space-time ray method \cite{Babich2009,Babich2002,Babich2025,Hinch2002} and is inspired \cite{gavrilov2002etm} by Nayheh's method of multiple scales \cite{nayfeh2008perturbation}.
+The initial conditions are satisfied by matching this solution with that obtained via the method of stationary phase applied to the corresponding zeroth-order equations.